 Meet Dr. Kathy Gruver, www.thealternativemedicinecabinet.com, who has written three popular books on health and appeared on over 200 radio and TV shows as a guest expert.
 Dr. Gruver, who received a PhD in Natural Health, discusses the role of alternative medicine in keeping healthy and pain-free.

-Read Part One of our interview with one of our favorite Wellness Warriors!
+Read our interview with one of our favorite Wellness Warriors!

 Q.How do you define alternative medicine in your practice?